About CollectionBuilder

 CollectionBuilder receives ongoing support in the form of staff support, development time, and funding from the University of Idaho Library.

-We are currently supported by a National Leadership Grants for Libraries from the Institute for Museum and Library Services (IMLS), titled “Growing CollectionBuilder, A Sustainable Digital Exhibit Framework and Static Web Development Model”, 2022 - 2024.
+We are currently supported by a National Leadership Grant for Libraries from the Institute for Museum and Library Services (IMLS), titled “Growing CollectionBuilder, A Sustainable Digital Exhibit Framework and Static Web Development Model”, which will fund our work from 2022 to 2025.

-We are also currently working with colleagues from the University of Oregon on a Digital Humanities Advancement grant from the National Endowment for the Humanities (NEH) to develop digital humanities instructional modules for static web based projects and learning outcomes.
-More can be found about our NEH project via it’s GitHub Organization, Learn-Static.
+From 2021 to 2023, we worked with colleagues from the University of Oregon on a Digital Humanities Advancement grant from the National Endowment for the Humanities (NEH) to develop Learn-Static, a series of digital humanities instructional modules for static web based projects and learning outcomes.
+More information can be found on the Learn-Static website.

-From 2019 to 2021, we were supported by a National Leadership Grants for Libraries from the Institute for Museum and Library Services (IMLS) that helped us to build, document, and promote CollectionBuilder.
+From 2019 to 2021, we were supported by a National Leadership Grant for Libraries from the Institute for Museum and Library Services (IMLS) that helped us to build, document, and promote CollectionBuilder.

 See a condensed version of our final report below for more details.